arnesson/cordova-plugin-firebase/README.md

     - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.

 The success callback will be passed a credential object with the following properties:
-- instantVerification {boolean} - true if the Android device supports instant verification, in which case the verification code will be included in the credential object.
+- {boolean} instantVerification - true if the Android device used instant verification to verify the user.
 If this is false, the device will be sent an SMS containing the verification code for the user to manually enter into your app.
 Always false on iOS.
+- {string} id - the identifier of a native credential object which can be used for signing in the user.
+Will only be present if `instantVerification` is `true`.
-- verificationId {string} - the verification ID you'll need to pass along with the verification code to sign the user in.
+- {string} verificationId - the verification ID to be passed along with the verification code sent via SMS to sign the user in.
-Always returned on both Android & iOS.
-- code {string} - verification code.
-Will only be present if `instantVerification` is true.
-Always undefined on iOS.
+Will only be present if `instantVerification` is `false`.

 Example usage: